 Let’s look at the way advanced SD-WAN and SASE-based platforms are using AI to automate network optimization and lean into the future.
 First, behavior analytics make sense of the seemingly endless streams of data describing the activities and state of a network.
 Machine learning turns that mountain of data into comprehensible intelligence, providing a human-understandable picture of what is going on, and makes that data actionable.
 This new level of understanding can provide:

 These capabilities are available today.
 Network virtual advisors are made possible through AIOps tools (which stands for AI for IT Operations).
 Essentially AIOps can act as a virtual network assistant working 24/7.
 But this is just the beginning of autonomous networking.

 Platforms: Breeding grounds for intent-based and autonomous networks

-When platforms also have automation tools embedded in the SD-network fabric, IT teams have the ability to program them using workflows and playbooks based on their standard network operations.
+When these platforms also have automation tools embedded in the SD-network fabric, IT teams have the ability to program them using workflows and playbooks based on their standard network operations.
 This allows for fully automated network optimization and automated security improvements that will become the intent-based networks and autonomous networking of tomorrow.

-Reaching full autonomy is virtually impossible without the purity of the SD-WAN platform’s underlying architecture.
+Reaching full autonomy is virtually impossible without the purity of the platform’s underlying architecture.
 The complexity of the management environment affects the use of AIOps.
-SD-WAN platforms will be unable to provide AIOps tools the information they need to be truly effective when there are more generations of technology, more diverse infrastructures from more vendors and more protocols for integration.
-The value of AIOps can be made or broken based on the quality of the SD-WAN platform.
+SD-WAN and SASE platforms will be unable to provide AIOps tools the information they need to be truly effective when there are more generations of technology, more diverse infrastructures from more vendors and more protocols for integration.
+The value of AIOps can be made or broken based on the quality of the platform.